 In this article we will dive deep into ASO (AKA App Store Optimization) for Android apps on Google Play Store.
-We have written a complete guide on how to optimize every element of listing in order to improve the visibility and boost organic downloads in year 2018.
+We have written a complete guide on how to optimize every element of listing in order to improve the visibility and boost organic downloads in the year 2019.

 Are you launching your first app on Google Play Store?
 Are you choosing your first app keywords?
 Sure you have a lot of questions and, maybe, need some help.
 Our play store optimization guide will show you what to do and how to do it.
 Let’s start!

 Update: we have just published a complete App Store ASO guide.
 Check it out!